-I saw a white 1980 or 1981 Z28 with blue graphics (I believe the only way you can tell them apart is to get close enough to see the length of the VIN) out driving today, not once but twice.
+I saw a white 1980 or 1981 Z28 with blue graphics (I believe the only way you can tell them apart is to get close enough to see the VIN’s length) out driving today, not once but twice.
 It wasn’t quite in show condition, but it still looked pretty sharp, and you so rarely see these cars on the road in 2014.
 We’ll go with the 1980 version for this post because it had slightly more horsepower.

 “The Maximum Camaro.”

 For 1980, the aging second-generation Chevrolet Camaro (the title of Car and Driver‘s road test for the 1980 Z28 was a cruel “A medieval warrior on the path to a rocking chair“) received some updates, including exterior styling changes and a more powerful engine for the Z28.
-Not much could be done about the general lack of space efficiency, the high weight, and the fairly primitive technology.
+Not much could be done about the general lack of space efficiency (the EPA rated all Camaros as subcompact cars), the relatively high weight, and the fairly primitive technology.

-Long neglected by the collector market and with most now used up, late second-generation Z28s in good or great shape are starting to get interesting numbers at auctions.
-A red 1980 Z28 went for $13,000 at Mecum’s January 2014 auction in Kissimmee.
-According to Hagerty’s valuation tools, all the money for a 1980 Z28 in #1 condition is $26,800.
-A more normal #3 condition version is valued at $13,100.
+Long neglected by the collector market and with most now used up, late second-generation Z28s in good or great shape now get interesting numbers at auctions.
+A largely stock Black 1980 Z28 went for $45,000 at Mecum’s January 2022 auction in Kissimmee.
+According to Hagerty’s valuation tools, all the money for a 1980 Z28 in #1/Concours condition is $47,600.
+A more normal #3/Good condition version is valued at $21,000.

-Make mine red, I think.
-Surprisingly, the most popular color in 1980 was dark blue.
+Make mine Red, I think.
+Surprisingly—at least to me—the most popular Camaro color in 1980 was Dark Blue.